carlcs/craft-helpers/readme.md

 return [
     'basePath' => getenv('BASE_PATH') ?: $_SERVER['DOCUMENT_ROOT'],
-];
+    'titleizeIgnore' => ['at', 'by', 'for', 'in', 'of', 'on', 'out', 'to', 'the'], ];
 ```

 #### basePath

 The `basePath` is used by the `inline` and file reading functions.
 The default setting uses the value of your `BASE_PATH` environment variable if you have that set, otherwise falls back your the web root.
 You can override it with something like, for example `CRAFT_CONFIG_PATH.'data/'`.

+#### titleizeIgnore

+List of words which should not be capitalized by the `titleize` filter.

 ## Requirements